Optimized Road Damage Detection Challenge (ORDDC'2024)

 Phase 2: Resource Optimization:

 Participants need to optimize the inference speed of the models proposed in Phase 2, while maintaining an F1-score of more than 70%.
+(Expert feedback is sought to ensure that the evaluation criteria effectively capture model performance and to consider any necessary refinements.
+Feedback Form Link)

 Phase 3: Report and Source Code: In phase 3, the participants need to submit a detailed report of their proposed solution along with the source code.
 The submission will be used to finalize the winners.